EqualExperts/digital-platform-playbook/introduction/capabilities-of-a-digital-platform.md

 * Runbook set up in version control, with code repository locations.
 * Incident reviews template set up in version control, with team member names and code repository locations.

+{% hint style='tip' %}
+Reducing the barrier to creating a service (that is preset with sensible default values) enables service teams to focus on delivering value for their users rather than working to matching operability parity with the existing services.
+{% endhint %}

 ### Build a service

 * One click provisioning of curated cloud commodities, such as asynchronous messaging and databases.